Lemannville, Louisiana

 Lemannville is an unincorporated community and census-designated place in Ascension and St. James parishes, Louisiana, United States.
 It was first listed as a CDP in the 2010 Census.
 Per the 2020 census, the population was 695.

-Georgraphy
+Geography

 Lemannville is located on the west bank of the Mississippi River along Louisiana Highway 18, 6 mi east of Donaldsonville and 60 mi west of New Orleans.

 Demographics

 Lemannville first appeared as a census designated place in the 2010 U.S. census.